VHHA has 29 member health systems. They are:

 Health Care Providers

-- Have over 781,000 inpatient admissions and 1.9 million outpatient visits annually.
+- Have more than 790,000 inpatient admissions and 1.9 million outpatient visits annually.

 - Employ more than 444,000 employees in hospitals, ambulatory care centers and nursing homes, including dedicated nurses, allied health professionals and other valued employees.